YingYou/YieldzoneAd-iOS-Pod-Demo/README.md

 ```

 **Podfile**
-To integrate SparkXAdSDK into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate YieldzoneAd into your Xcode project using CocoaPods, specify it in your Podfile:

 ```
 source 'https://github.com/CocoaPods/Specs.git'